The short answer

 *“Name Your Fee” means you choose what to pay, including $0.
 Confirm current pricing on each rescue's official site before applying.

 What's included in every Calgary adoption fee: spay or neuter (almost always done before adoption), full vaccination set (FVRCP and rabies), microchip, FIV/FeLV blood test, deworming, starter health record.
-Buying these services from a Calgary vet directly costs $400-700 — so even a $250 adoption fee is a strong value, before you factor in the cat itself.
+Buying these services from a Calgary vet directly costs $400-700.
+Even a $250 adoption fee is a strong value, before you factor in the cat itself.
+The American Association of Feline Practitioners recommends this same baseline workup for every cat at intake, so paying once through a rescue covers what you would otherwise schedule across two or three vet visits.

 First-year setup costs